Welcome to today's edition of the Rush 24-7 podcast.

 But they're making a big deal out of that.

-Uh uh Bush is the real enemy.
+Bush is the real enemy.

-It's it's it's it you know, if it weren't so serious, it should be comical.
+If it weren't so serious, it should be comical.

-People were pulling their hair out.
+And so people were pulling their hair out.

-Hezrala provides social services.
+Nasrallah provides social services.

-We see the militant side of Hezbollah, but Hezbollah derives support from its civilian component.
+See the militant side of Hezbollah, but Hezbollah derives support from its civilian component, its ability to deliver services.

-Hezbollah doesn't just fight, but it also runs a construction branch, which is called the construction jihad, which builds houses for its members.
+Hezbollah doesn't just fight, but it also runs a construction branch, which is called the Construction Jihad, which builds houses for its members.

-Hold it, hold it, stop the tape.
+Hold it, hold it, stop the take.

 Do you know what a jihad is?